 - For more easy bread recipes, please visit Bread Dad’s main Homemade Bread Recipes or Bread Machine Recipes sections.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment below & give it a 5 star rating.
 Jump to comment section

 Reference Sources